laszlocph/gimlet-documentation/src/pages/blog/three-problems-with-gitops-as-deployment-history-and-how-we-overcome-them.md

 But we like the incremental nature of gitops.
 As each change is a commit of text files, it makes debugging issues a lot easier.
 Having the possibility to look at the gitops repository at any moment, gives a level of transparency that is not matched by any other deployment approach we tried.

 Onwards!

+ps.: we love gitops, but know it is not without problems.
+Here is another issue where we think gitops can use some platform love: [How Flux broke the CI/CD feedback loop, and how we pieced it back together](/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together)